Ultimate Erie Real Estate Investing Guide for 2026

 Price to rent ratio

-The price to rent ratio (p/r) equals the median real property price divided by the annual median gross rent.
-A town with low lease rates has a high p/r.
-You want a low p/r and higher rents that would repay your property more quickly.
-Look out for an exceptionally low p/r, which could make it more costly to rent a property than to purchase one.
-If tenants are converted into purchasers, you may wind up with unoccupied rental units.
-However, lower p/r ratios are ordinarily more desirable than high ratios.
+The price to rent ratio (p/r) is the median property price divided by the yearly median gross rent.
+A town with low rental prices will have a higher p/r.
+You need a low p/r and larger rental rates that would pay off your property faster.
+Look out for an exceptionally low p/r, which could make it more expensive to lease a house than to purchase one.
+If renters are turned into buyers, you can get left with unused rental units.
+But typically, a smaller p/r is preferable to a higher one.

 Median Gross Rent

-Median gross rent can demonstrate to you if a community has a durable lease market.
-You want to find a stable expansion in the median gross rent over a period of time.
+Median gross rent is a reliable gauge of the stability of a city's lease market.
+You want to see a steady expansion in the median gross rent over time.

 Median Population Age